awsdocs/amazon-pinpoint-developer-guide/doc-source/analytics-query-results.md

 + Provides the value for the metric that was queried\.
 + Identifies the data type of the value that was returned\.

-For example, the following JSON response contains the query results for a single\-value metric that reports the number of unique endpoints that messages were delivered to by all the campaigns that are associated with a project, from August 1, 2019 through August 31, 2019:
+For example, the following JSON response contains the query results for a single\-value metric\.
+This metric reports the number of unique endpoints that messages were delivered to by all the campaigns that are associated with a project, from August 1, 2019 through August 31, 2019:

 ```
 {